Quantitative Economics

 How do students find internships?
 Does the university help with that?

-Yes, the University of Tartu helps the students to find internship.
-In particular, we have provided to the students list of possible places (companies and other organisations) for practical training in Estonia and the other Baltic States – see the file over here.
-There has been created also the internship mediation webpage FUTULAB.
-However, students have to apply to the internship themselves.
-The internship can be taken in any country given that it matches the profile of the study curriculum.
-When taking internship abroad, one can apply for funding from the Erasmus+ programme.
-University of Tartu has offered some internship opportunities also itself, either as part of the work for some research projects of the School of Economics and Business Administration, or at the University of Tartu Centre for Applied Social Sciences.
+The University of Tartu helps the students to find an internship.
+In particular, we have provided the students with a list of possible places (companies and other organisations) for practical training in Estonia and the other Baltic States.
+The internship mediation page FUTULAB has also been created.
+However, students have to apply for the internship themselves.
+The internship can be completed in any country, provided it aligns with the study curriculum's profile.
+One can apply for funding from the Erasmus+ programme when taking an internship abroad.
+The University of Tartu has also offered some internship opportunities, either as part of the work for some research projects of the School of Economics and Business Administration or at the University of Tartu Centre for Applied Social Sciences.

 Examples of companies where students have done their internships during the last few years:

-• Central banks: Eesti Pank (central bank of Estonia), Center for Excellence in Finance and Economic Research (CEFER), established by the Bank of Lithuania and Vilnius University
+• Central banks: Eesti Pank (Central Bank of Estonia), Centre for Excellence in Finance and Economic Research (CEFER), established by the Bank of Lithuania and Vilnius University

 • Universities: University of Tartu (Estonia), CERGE-EI (Czech Republic)